chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 I sought out Rachel Gibson after this and relayed what had transpired to her.
 She advised me to avoid contact with Mr Rosina for the rest of the day, especially if I was alone.
 "If he gets in a lift with you: get out.
 Just don't engage him".
 The interaction had left me deeply unwilling to do the concert that evening.
 Only my desire not to let down my fellow musicians caused me to perform that evening.
 It is my understanding that Gavin Allsop later spoke to Mr Rosina, specifically highlighting that he had, in fact, been informed about the abscences described in the email, contrary to his claims.
 Despite this, I **never received an apology** from Mr Rosina for his words, formally or otherwise.

+## Victimisation

-### The Effects of this Bullying
+## The Effects

-1. Mr Rosina's behaviour to be has caused me deep emotional distress.
+1. Mr Rosina's behaviour towards me has caused me deep emotional distress.
 In the aftermath of these incidents, and the many others than I cannot recall in enough detail to commit to a formal document, I have even been left shaking and crying.
 My confidence as a member of a the community, society, and university at large, has been profoundly shaken.
 I have had depressive episodes in the aftermath of these incidents.
 The enormous commitment I have made to contributing my skills and experience to the music society has felt completely unappreciated, and — as an individual — feel completely unvalued.
 2. My physical wellbeing has also profoundly been impacted by Mr Rosina's conduct, beyond the indirect contribution of the physicological distress he has caused me to my accident of the 28th and it's lifelong consequences for me.
-My migraines have been worse when working with Mr Rosina than they have been since I was diagnosed, and has notably lessened over the last term where I have avoided contact with Mr Rosina entirely.
+My migraines have been worse when working with Mr Rosina than they have been since I was diagnosed, and has notably lessened over the last term where I have avoided contact with Mr Rosina entirely, in direct correlation with my stress levels, both of which can be corroborated by those close to me.

-## Victimisation

-### The Effects of this Victimisation
+3. Mr Rosina's actions have left me feeling like the society is not a wellcoming, or even a safe, place for me to be within.
+He has, through his conduct, effectively pushed me out of all the ensembles within which he conducts.
+He has also effectively barred me from being able to engage with any of the music society opportunities within which he has a non-conducting role.
+How could I possibly apply to perform at a Performance Platf